morrownr/USB-WiFi/home/AP_Mode/Upgrade_hostapd.md

-2023-05-05 (cinco de mayo)
+2025-07-26

-Upgrade hostapd to support WiFi 6
+Upgrade hostapd to support WiFi 6,WiFi 7 and band 4 (6 GHz)

-Compile and install hostapd v2.11-devel on Raspberry Pi OS
+Compile and install hostapd v2.12-devel (current as the date of this document)

-Purpose: As of this date, the Raspberry Pi OS uses hostapd v2.9 and we need a later version to work with WiFi 6 and WiFi 6e.
+Purpose: As of this date, the Raspberry Pi OS uses hostapd v2.10 and we need a later version to support modern harware.

-Tested on: Raspberry Pi OS 64 bit, the 2023-05-03 version.
+Tested on: Raspberry Pi OS 64 bit.

-Install hostapd (if not already installed):
+Install `hostapd` (if not already installed):

 ```
 sudo apt install hostapd
 ```

-Activate hostapd (if not already activated):
+Activate `hostapd` (if not already activated):

 ```
 sudo systemctl unmask hostapd